 But you and only you can take that first step - so what are you waiting for?
 Now is the time to take your perfect step and change your life.

-Hal and Mike realize there is a need to offer more client hours and add trainers.
+Hal, Mike and the Hargrave family realize there is a need to offer more client hours and add trainers.
 So three of the Claremont Club's trainers head to the world-renowned spinal cord injury facility, Project Walk in Carlsbad, California to get trained in the Dardzinski method and become official Recovery Specialists.

 Our trainer, Tanya Slusser is recognized as world trainer of the year by Club Industry for her creative approach to working with a client Mike Alpert knew who was diagnosed with ALS.